juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 Provide a host directory to store all BELA's files.
 This directory must provide durability equivalent to Amazon EFS and must have a backup procedure enabled.

-Make sure the host directory will be accessible to the BELA container user:
+Make the host directory accessible to the BELA container user:
 ```bash
    HOST_DIRECTORY=\my-host-directory
    chgrp -R 0 $HOST_DIRECTORY  &&  chmod -R g+rwX $HOST_DIRECTORY